Digital Transformation – Must Modernize!

 5. A pragmatic, incremental approach is the best way to achieve lasting modernization success

 But possibly the most telling outcome of the study is the emphatic perspective that modernization strategies are wholly possible through an incremental approach to change, and that Cloud as an enabling technology offers a very positive opportunity to that approach.

 The paper, including the detail to support the observations above, will be published in its entirety in due course.
-The publication date will coincide with the webinar, presented by Micro Focus and Forrester Consulting on 27 February 2019 at 11 am ET – please join us to learn what the experts have to say
+Our February 27 2019 webinar, presented by Micro Focus and Forrester Consulting which is now available on-Demand provides some additional colour to the report itself which you can download from here.